ashokpunnam/UIAutomation/README.md

       - Do Not Repeat and clean code
       - Modular

-# Below are the to do items and can be added to the framework/test project:
+# To Do Items that can be added to the framework/test project:
   1. Log Utility to log test execution for tracing and debugging
   2. Reporting utility to customize and generate test execution and summary report
   3. Generic page to handle page objects in test cases/step definitions in effiecient and cleaner way